 I think we have to wary about grain necessarily connoting authenticity.
 Certainly it can, as Capa and Koudelka demonstrate.
 Equally though it can just new an artistic choice.
 A couple off photographers come to mind in this regard.
 One is Vito Accoci and his Jump series (Campany, 2012, page 90).
 Whilst they are ‘authentic’ in the sense that they record his jumps I do not think there is any further ‘truth’ that comes from the blur itself.
 Another is Richard Price and his Cowboy pictures (Campany, 2012, page 194) photographs of advertising hoardings depicting a largely mythical western cowboy, history, culture and heritage.

 I think difficult questions of authenticity are also raised by Francesca Woodman’s work.
 Whilst it can be said that her use of blur and grain say something about her psychological state, as Badger argues with some force, are they really authentic in so far as they also seek to hide her personality, or at least appearance, in her photos?
-In a previous project, inspired partly by her work but also by the paintings of Gerhardt Richter, particularly those based on newspaper photos of members of the Baader-Meinhof gang, (Godfrey & Serota, 2011, pages178-187) I played with the idea of using blur and grain in a self-portrait in order to obscure as much as to reveal.
+Inspired partly by her work but also by the paintings of Gerhardt Richter, particularly those based on newspaper photos of members of the Baader-Meinhof gang, (Godfrey & Serota, 2011, pages178-187) I played with the idea of using blur and grain in a self-portrait in order to obscure as much as to reveal.

 This is not ‘authentic’ but a deliberate attempt to distort.